ytliu0/ChineseCalendar/README.md

-# Conversion between Gregorian and Chinese Calendar (1901-2200)
+# Conversion between Gregorian and Chinese Calendar (1841-2200)
-# 三 百 年 年 曆 (1901 – 2200) — 公 曆 和 農 曆 日 期 對 照
+# 1841年 – 2200年 公 曆 和 農 曆 日 期 對 照

-This package contains HTML files, javascript files, and a pdf documentation.
+This package contains HTML files, javascript files, and pdf documentation.

-The [main page](https://ytliu0.github.io/ChineseCalendar/) uses my calculated calendar data to convert between the Gregorian calendar and Chinese calendar for any year between 1901 and 2200.
+The [main page](https://ytliu0.github.io/ChineseCalendar/) uses my calculated calendar data to convert between the Gregorian calendar and Chinese calendar for any year between 1841 and 2200.
 The other pages are linked at the top of the main page.
 They are self-explanatory.

 ## Files:

 All of the following HTML files have Chinese version.
 They have the same names but with \_chinese as a suffix.

-- index.html: main HTML page showing the conversion between the Gregorian calendar and Chinese calendar for any year between 1901 and 2200.
+- index.html: main HTML page showing the conversion between the Gregorian calendar and Chinese calendar for any year between 1841 and 2200.
-- table.html: HTML page showing a conversion table between the two calendars from 1901 to 2200.
+- table.html: HTML page showing a conversion table between the two calendars from 1841 to 2200.
 - solarTerms.html: HTML page explaining the 24 solar terms.
 - sexagenary.html: HTML page explaining the sexagenary cycle.
 - rules.html: HTML page explaining the rules for the Chinese calendar.